sidhughes/AI4EO_Sentinel2_NDVI_Regression_Final/README.md

 ## Model Testing

-Three regression models were trained using the Richmond Park training dataset and evaluated using the internal Richmond Park test set:
+Three regression models were trained and evaluated using the Richmond Park datasets:

 - Polynomial Regression
 - Random Forest Regression